 Generally, cerebral palsy is the result of damage to the motor cortex, cerebellum, basal ganglia, or thalamus.

 Below, we’ll discuss the major distinctions between each type of cerebral palsy.

 Spastic CP is caused by damage to the motor cortex, the part of the brain responsible for controlling and planning voluntary movements.
 This type of cerebral palsy is primarily characterized by high muscle tone, otherwise referred to as spasticity.
 Because constantly tight muscles make it difficult to move, individuals with spasticity typically exhibit stiff or exaggerated movements.

 Another unique characteristic of this type of cerebral palsy is that it can affect specific areas of the body.
 All other types of CP generally affect the entire body.
 As a result, spastic CP can be further differentiated by which areas of the body are affected.

 The different subcategories of spastic cerebral palsy include:

 - Spastic diplegia describes motor impairments that predominantly affect the legs.
-While individuals with this type of CP may experience mild motor impairments in the arms, they should be more severe in the legs.
+While individuals with this type of CP may experience mild motor impairments in the arms, the impairments are most severe in the legs.

 - Spastic hemiplegia refers to motor impairments on one side (left or right) of the body.
+Either the left or right portion of the brain’s motor cortex is damaged in this type of cerebral palsy, leading to motor impairments on the opposite side of the body.
 Individuals with this type of spastic CP generally experience more severe motor impairments in the affected upper body than the affected lower body.

 - Spastic quadriplegia affects the entire body.
 This can include the facial muscles, which may complicate functions like chewing, swallowing, and speaking.
 Generally, spastic quadriplegia is associated with the most severe brain damage.